-Speaking of James Bond, the manufactures of the jetpack, the New Zealand company, Martin have actually elevated themselves above the world’s greatest secret agent.
-Instead of the rocket powered science-fiction jetpacks, which despite being powerful were notoriously difficult to control, the Martin Jetpack is made from carbon fibre and aluminium and uses fans.
+Speaking of James Bond, the manufactures of the jetpack, the New Zealand company, Martin have elevated themselves above the world’s most exceptional secret agent.
+Instead of the rocket-powered science-fiction jetpacks, which despite being powerful were notoriously difficult to control, the Martin Jetpack is made from carbon fibre and aluminium and uses fans.

 A two-litre petrol engine drives two fans either side of the pilot to lift the jet pack and up to 120kgs of human into the air, along with a low-altitude parachute for use should things go wrong.
 After initial test flights in 2011, an updated version was shown off recently at the Paris airshow.
 It could fly for up to 30 minutes at speeds as fast as 74 kilometres per hour.

-Now this is where things get really exciting because of the technical innovations from Martin pilots will be able to reach altitudes of 1,000m taking off and landing vertically, meaning rooftops, gardens and parking lots are all viable launchpads, which makes the Martin Jetpack an welcome addition to the arsenal of the emergency services.
+Now, this is where things get really exciting because of the technical innovations from Martin pilots will be able to reach altitudes of 1,000m taking off and landing vertically, meaning rooftops, gardens and parking lots are all viable launchpads, which makes the Martin Jetpack a welcome addition to the arsenal of the emergency services.

 The chief executive of Martin’s, Peter Coker told Reuters, “I think the first responders will see that as a massive improvement to their capability.
-Naturally for the ambulance service getting to a point of importance of rescuing people in the shortest possible time (is crucial).”
+Naturally, for the ambulance service getting to the point of the importance of rescuing people in the shortest possible time (is crucial).”

-The wonderful news is jetpack will ship for emergency services in the later half of 2016.
+The wonderful news is jetpack will ship for emergency services in the latter half of 2016.
 And what of the consumer version scheduled to be released the following year.